covertnine/c9-blocks/readme.txt

 [COVERT NINE](https://www.covertnine.com)'s C9 Blocks plugin provides 10 new Gutenberg blocks, plus an interface for creating pages from section templates, or fully-built page templates.
 Block landing page templates are usable for any purpose but designed to give organizations a head start on creating landing pages with specific purposes for their audience.

 The landing page templates are organized in a modal by the "content journey" step (Awareness, Consideration, Conversion) and can be accessed from the feather logo icon in the upper right corner after installing the WordPress plugin.

 Plugin can be installed from the WordPress admin via file upload, or by cloning the Github repo.
-We recommend using a [C9 WordPress Theme](https://www.covertnine.com/forms/c9-beta) with the C9 Blocks plugin, but it also works with the Twenty Twenty One, Twenty Twenty and Twenty Nineteen WordPress themes.
-We recommend using the [C9 Starter](https://wordpress.org/themes/c9-starter) or [C9 Work](https://wordpress.org/themes/c9-work) to see C9 Blocks in action, or signup for the [C9 beta early access list](https://www.covertnine.com/forms/c9-beta) to get all of our premium themes and plugins for free.
-We currently have four blocks-based themes and four child themes available for early access list subscribers.
+We recommend using a [C9 supported theme](https://www.covertnine.com/c9-blocks-plugin) with the C9 Blocks plugin, but it also works with the [Twenty Twenty One](https://2021.covertnine.com), Twenty Twenty and Twenty Nineteen WordPress themes.
+We recommend using the [C9 Starter](https://wordpress.org/themes/c9-starter) or [C9 Work](https://wordpress.org/themes/c9-work) theme to see C9 Blocks in action, or signup for the [C9 early access list](https://www.covertnine.com/forms/c9-beta) to get all of our premium themes and plugins for free.
+We currently have four blocks-based themes and four child themes available for early access list subscribers and an exclusive [C9 Blocks Animation Plugin](https://c9.covertnine.com/c9-animation-plugin/) to animate any core WordPress blocks or C9 Blocks.

 For an overview of each of the blocks, and more up to date documentation, head over to our [documentation site](https://c9.covertnine.com).

 == Installation ==